lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 # Robust Firmware Update on PineTime with Rollback

 PineTime Smart Watch will be worn by people of all ages (maybe pets too)...
-Thus we shall _plan for failure_...
+Thus we shall _plan for failure!_

 _What happens if the firmware gets corrupted or truncated while transmitting the firmware update over Bluetooth LE?_